-- E. Screening Activities for All New Enrollees - 1.
-Kindergarten students will participate in the FLKRS upon fall entry into kindergarten. - 2.
-A four to six-week screening period will be allowed from time of enrollment in order to assist with placement adjustments. - 3.
-Students may also participate in additional screening activities in order to assist with grade level placement.
-Screening may include, but is not limited to, the following measures and observations of: - a.
-Academic performance/concept development b.
-Communication competence development e.
-Home language f.
-English language proficiency assessment g.
+E. Screening Activities for All New Enrollees

+- 1. Kindergarten students will participate in the FLKRS upon entry into kindergarten.

+- 2. A four to six-week screening period will be allowed from time of enrollment in order to assist with placement adjustments.

+- 3. Students may also participate in additional screening activities in order to assist with grade level placement.
+Screening may include, but is not limited to, the following measures and observations of:

+- a.
+Academic performance/concept development

+- b.
+Communication competence

+- c.
+Social/emotional behavior

+- d.
+Health and physical development

+- e.
+Home language

+- f.
+English language proficiency assessment

+- g.
 Previous academic records